 - Investec Bank plc (NOMAD and Joint Corporate Broker) previously Jefferies Hoare Govett, Nominated Adviser and Broker

 - Norsk Tillitsmann

 - Canaccord Genuity (Joint Corporate Broker) circa 2019, Henry Fitzgerald-O'Connor/James Asensio

 - Address: 7 Down Street, London, W1J 7AJ

 - Melissa Jones and Andy Rowell, Access all areas: Westminster's (vast) fracking lobby exposed, 29 April 2015.

 - Gas chief Andrew Austin: Fracking in East Midlands could provide 'big prize', BBC News, 7 April 2014, acc 16 April 2014

 - Unlocking Britain's Energy Potential, IGas Energy plc Annual report and accounts 2013/14, access 20 August 2014

-- IGas Energy plc, Result of Annual General Meeting and IGas approval of the acquisition of Dart, Press release, 1 September 2014.
+- IGas Energy plc, Result of Annual General Meeting and IGas approval of the acquisition of Dart, Company press release, 1 September 2014.